SaraniyaaSankar/M1_Calculator/MiniProject_C/4_TestPlanAndOutput/README.md

-# Test Plan And Test Output
+# Test Plan And Output
 Test Plan and Test Output for Calculator project is in the form of image files.